qmk/qmk_firmware/docs/squeezing_avr.md

 GRAVE_ESC_ENABLE = no
 MAGIC_ENABLE = no
 ```
 These features are enabled by default, but they may not be needed.
 Double check to make sure.
-The [Magic Keycodes](keycodes_magic) are the largest and control things like NKRO toggling, GUI and ALT/CTRL swapping, etc. Disabling them will disable those functions.
+The [Magic Keycodes](keycodes_magic) are the largest and control things like NKRO toggling, GUI and Alt/Ctrl swapping, etc. Disabling them will disable those functions.
 See [Magic Functions](#magic-functions) for disabling related functions.

-If you use `sprintf` or `snprintf` functions you can save around ~400 Bytes by enabling this option.
+If you use `sprintf` or `snprintf` functions you can save around ~400 bytes by enabling this option:
 ```make
 AVR_USE_MINIMAL_PRINTF = yes
 ```

-This will include smaller implementations from AVRs libc into your Firmware.
-They are [not fully featured](https://www.nongnu.org/avr-libc/user-manual/group__avr__stdio.html#gaa3b98c0d17b35642c0f3e4649092b9f1), for instance zero padding and field width specifiers are not supported.
-So if you use `sprintf` or `snprintf` like this:
+This will include smaller implementations from AVR-LibC into your firmware.
+They are [not fully featured](https://www.nongnu.org/avr-libc/user-manual/group__avr__stdio.html#gaa3b98c0d17b35642c0f3e4649092b9f1) — for instance, zero padding and field width specifiers are not supported.
+So, if you use `sprintf` or `snprintf` like this:
 ```c
 sprintf(wpm_str, "%03d", get_current_wpm());
 snprintf(keylog_str, sizeof(keylog_str), "%dx%d, k%2d : %c");